Land Rover Discovery SUV review

 The latest Land Rover Discovery replaced a model that was around for 14 years and proved a big hit with customers.
 Versatilite, practical and with a luxurious interior, the Discovery was also renowned for its towing and off-roading abilities.
 Those selling points never faded, but against the newest versions of the Audi Q7, BMW X5, Mercedes GLE and Volvo XC90, its technology and running costs were looking rather outclassed.

-Third-row passengers will find their knees no longer rub on the seat in front, unless they're very tall, and there’s more headroom, too.
+Third-row passengers will find plenty of space for their knees, unless they're very tall, and there’s more headroom too.
+Land Rover is keen to point out that the Discovery is a full seven-seater, not a five-plus-two like the Defender and Discovery Sport.
 Even when all seven seats are in use, there's still as much boot space as a typical family hatchback, and when the third row is folded out of use, the boot outclasses that of most estate cars.

 With a more car-like structure than its predecessor, the latest Discovery is a staggering 450kg lighter.
-This means a compact 2.0-litre Sd4 turbodiesel engine now offers enough power for the sizeable SUV, and improves its WLTP-rated fuel economy to a competitive 32.4mpg – although CO2 emissions from 229g/km mean it's still liable for the top 37% of Benefit-in-Kind (BiK) company-car tax.
+This means it's more car-like to drive and the 3.0-litre D250 turbodiesel engine now offers enough power for the sizeable SUV, and improves its WLTP-rated fuel economy to a competitive 33.9mpg – although CO2 emissions from 218g/km mean it's still liable for the top 37% of Benefit-in-Kind (BiK) company-car tax.

-No Discovery is sluggish – even the 2.0-litre Sd4 diesel version manages a 0-62mph time of 8.7 seconds thanks to its 237bhp.
+There isn’t a Discovery that’s sluggish; even the D250 diesel version manages a 0-62mph time of 8.1 seconds thanks to 246bhp.

 While the latest Discovery is rather more agile than its lumbering predecessor, there’s no escaping its height of nearly two metres, so you’ll experience a fair bit of body lean if you try hustling it through corners.
-However, this is something you’ll be used to if you’ve driven many large SUVs.
+It has been made firmer and more direct as part of the facelift, and while handling is sharper, there's been a reduction in comfort too.
 Meanwhile, its Terrain Response system and generous ground clearance give it serious off-road credentials.

-The entry-level Discovery S includes an eight-inch touchscreen, seven seats, air suspension and a ‘powered inner tailgate’, which gives you somewhere to sit when out and about and largely makes up for the absence of a split-folding tailgate.
+The entry-level Discovery S includes an 11.4-inch touchscreen, seven seats, air suspension and a ‘powered inner tailgate’, which gives you somewhere to sit when out and about and largely makes up for the absence of a split-folding tailgate.
 This entry-level model undercuts most rivals and all Discoveries have seven seats as standard – BMW X5 buyers are charged extra for a third row.
-You have to upgrade to SE trim if you want leather seats, though, and this bumps the Discovery’s price up by a whopping £6,000.

 After Euro NCAP crash-testing, the Discovery was awarded the maximum five stars, while autonomous emergency braking and lane-departure warning are standard.
 Land Rover's showing in our annual Driver Power customer satisfaction survey is less encouraging, where its 20th-place finish out of 30 manufacturers can only be seen as a disappointment.
 Still, the Discovery remains a fairly new model so should be given a fair chance to prove itself before any judgements are made.